-The bonded two-layer construction using our ultra-quiet Approach FX fleece is augmented by C6 DWR water resistance and a long coat tail to block the wind.
+The bonded two-layer construction using our ultra-quiet Approach FX fleece keeps you dry and has a long coat tail to block the wind.
 Thirty-degree day?
 Sixty-degree day?
 No matter, the Ascend has it covered.

 One knock we have against some jackets out there is the lack of flexibility.
 For example, those real tight white ones we wore at that nice mental place just had no range of motion.
 That’s why we built the Resist Jacket to be the most flexible jacket we offer.
 Compressible sleeves, articulated arms and fleece panels allow you all the range of motion you’ll need.
 Weird angle bow shot?
 Got it.
 High angle shot from a treestand, covered.
 Midday mountaintop yoga?
 Weird, but go for it!

 Ultra-quiet face fabric and poly/spandex construction offer a water-repellant finish and superior comfort.
 A zippered pass-through hand pocket allows easy access to the belt and pockets without unzipping the whole jacket.
 The perfect window for the Resist is in the 30- to 60-degree range.